domain-protect/domain-protect-deploy/README.md

 * [Deploy using GitHub Actions](docs/OIDC.md)

 ## keeping up to date with Domain Protect
-* create a custom watch on the Domain Protect repository
+* create a custom watch on Domain Protect repository
 * when notified of a new release, run your GitHub Actions pipeline